Toyota ZZ engine: Japan

-Built in Japan at the Shimoyama plant in Miyoshi, Aichi, the Japanese 1ZZ-FE is similar to the one used in North America, except that it has larger (32 mm) intake valves and (27.5 mm) exhaust valves with corresponding revisions to the ports, resulting in higher power output compared to the North American 1ZZ-FE.
-It uses Multi-point fuel injection along with VVT-i.
-Toyota's advertised power output is 140 bhp at 6,400 rpm and 127 lbft of torque at 4,400 rpm.
+Built in Japan at the Shimoyama plant in Miyoshi, Aichi, it is similar to the one built in North America except that it has larger (32 mm) intake valves and (27.5 mm) exhaust valves with corresponding revisions to the ports, resulting in higher power output compared to the North American 1ZZ-FE.
+Like its North American counterpart, the Japanese 1ZZ-FE uses Multi-point fuel injection along with VVT-i.
+Toyota's advertised power output for the Japanese variant is 140 bhp at 6,400 rpm and 127 lbft of torque at 4,400 rpm.
+It can be found in various Toyota vehicles in Japan.

-It was widely believed that the Japanese-made engine was labeled as the "1ZZ-FED", however no official documentation or labeling from Toyota has ever cited the "FED" suffix.
-All of the applications that used the Japan-built engine (including the ones listed below) have their stickers and emission certifications labeled as 1ZZ-FE without the "D" at the end.
-Like many other engines manufactured by Toyota, the company has felt the need to change something internal to the engine for different applications without changing the designation (e.g. the 4A-FE went through three generations of changes under the same name).
+It was widely believed that the Japanese variant was labeled as "1ZZ-FED", however there has been no evidence of the "FED" suffix being used in Toyota's official documentation or labeling of its vehicles.
+All of the vehicles in the list below simply use the 1ZZ-FE designation without the "D" letter after the engine code.
+Most likely this was a way for Toyota to change something internal about the engine without changing its designation (the 4A-FE for example went through three iterations without changing its name for the same reason).